guyy1232/movie_genres_classifier/README.md

 The method takes as input the number k of top genres to consider, and returns the preprocessed DataFrame.

-**Note**: You should replace `self.data_path` with the actual path to your data file when initializing an instance of the `DataPreprocessor` class.

 ## Model Handling Class: ModelHandler

 The `ModelHandler` class is a part of the project that is responsible for training, evaluating, saving, loading, and performing inference with the machine learning models.
 The methods with "skl" suffixes are designed for models built with Scikit-learn, while the methods with "hf" suffixes are designed for models built with the Hugging Face library.

-### train_model_skl method

-The `train_model_skl` method trains a Scikit-learn classifier with the provided inputs and labels.
-The method constructs a pipeline that first transforms the input data using `TfidfVectorizer` and then fits the classifier.
-The trained pipeline is returned.

-### evaluate_model_skl method

-The `evaluate_model_skl` method evaluates a trained Scikit-learn classifier pipeline on a test set.
-It generates classification reports for different threshold values and returns these reports.

-### save_model_skl method

-The `save_model_skl` method saves a trained Scikit-learn classifier pipeline and a MultiLabelBinarizer to disk.
-It optionally also saves evaluation reports.
-The location to save the model is provided by the `model_path` parameter.

-### load_model_skl method

-The `load_model_skl` method loads a Scikit-learn classifier pipeline and a MultiLabelBinarizer from disk.
-The location of the saved model is provided by the `model_path` parameter.

-### load_model_hf method

-The `load_model_hf` method loads a Hugging Face model, a tokenizer, and a MultiLabelBinarizer from disk.
-The location of the saved model is provided by the `model_path` parameter.

-### inference_model_skl method

-The `inference_model_skl` method takes a plot summary (or a list of plot summaries) and returns the genres predicted by the Scikit-learn classifier pipeline with a probability higher than a given threshold.

-### inference_model_hf method

-The `inference_model_hf` method takes a plot summary and returns the genres predicted by a Hugging Face model with a probability higher than a given threshold.
-The model, tokenizer, MultiLabelBinarizer, plot summary, and threshold are all inputs to the method.

-### Data Filtering

-Based on the identified outliers, the notebook includes steps to filter out the movies that belong to these outlier genres from the dataset.
-This can help improve the performance of the subsequent machine learning modeling steps.

-This notebook provides a comprehensive analysis to identify and filter out outlier genres from the movie dataset, forming an important preprocessing step for the project.

 ## Machine Learning Approach Notebook: ml_approach.ipynb